 5. Canaan Inc (NASDAQ: CAN)

 Canaan Inc. is a China-based cryptocurrency mining equipment manufacturer established in 2013 by N.G.
 Zhang.
-The company successfully listed its shares on the US-based NASDAQ exchange in November 2019 and is currently valued at over $578M USD.
+The company successfully listed its shares on the US-based NASDAQ exchange in November 2019 with a current market cap of over $428M USD.

 The company is currently developing supercomputing chips that are popularly referred to as ASICs (Application Specific Integrated Circuits) with the brand name Avalon.
 Avalon miners are among the three most common Bitcoin miners meaning the company controls a sizable share of the market.